-In an ideal world, dairy milk would not be an issue for anyone to drink, and would all be ethically produced.
-In reality, many people cannot consume cow’s milk for a variety of reasons, whether they have an allergy or an aversion to animal products.
-Our in-house almond-cashew milk was designed to bridge the gap between coffee consumers who love a whole-milk latte and those who dislike dairy but still want a high-end drink, not something out of a box.
+Many people cannot consume cow’s milk for various reasons, whether they have an allergy or an aversion to animal products.
+We designed our in-house almond-cashew milk to bridge the gap between coffee consumers who love the taste and texture of a traditional latte and those who dislike dairy but still want a high-end drink, not something out of a box.

-While it takes a significant amount of time and dedication to make our own almond-cashew milk, we find the result entirely worth the effort.
-We raise the expectation for the consumer to a higher level as we attempt to raise the quality of our beverages not only in the coffees we bring into the shop, but in our preparation and presentation of all drinks.
+While it takes significant time and dedication to make our own almond-cashew milk, we find the result entirely worth the effort.
+Besides bringing in quality coffees, we strive to elevate the quality of all our drinks in how they are prepared and presented.
 Sure, our standard cappuccino is terrific, but not everyone has a great milk option to choose from.

-As with all non-dairy milks, the characteristics of almond-cashew milk differ slightly from cow’s milk, but the milk steams and pours surprisingly well.
-We found that stretching the almond milk more drastically than we would cow’s milk, right at first, and steaming it at a slightly lower temperature overall yields the best results in terms of flavor and texture.
+As with all non-dairy milk, the characteristics of almond-cashew milk differ slightly from cow’s milk, but the milk steams and pours surprisingly well.
+We found that stretching the almond milk more drastically than we would cow milk, right when you first start, and then steaming at a slightly lower temperature overall yields the best results in terms of flavor and texture.

-—Kevin Foth is in charge of retail operations for Corvus Coffee Roasters in Denver, Colorado.
-Photo by Cory Eldridge.
+Kevin Foth is in charge of retail operations for Corvus Coffee Roasters in Denver, Colorado.